IgniteUI/indigo-design-docfx/en/components/radio-group.md

 ## Usage

-When extending a Radio Group with additional items make sure that they are all left aligned consistently one under another in a single column.
-Avoid layout in multiple columns as well as situations with more the one Radio being on at a time.
+When extending a Radio Group with additional items, make sure that they are all left-aligned consistently with one under another in a single column.
+Avoid layout in multiple columns, as well as situations with more the one Radio being on at a time.

 | Do                                | Don't                               |
 | --------------------------------- | ----------------------------------- |